top of page

 It's your Inner Coach.

 She doesn’t shame you into working harder.
-She guides you toward what matters, offers grace and reminds you that you don’t have to be perfect to be worthy of care.
+Instead, she guides you toward what matters, offers grace, and reminds you that you don’t have to be perfect to be worthy of care.

 • “You’re allowed to be tired.
 Let’s figure out what you need.”